Director

 Prof. Michelle Sheehan

-Michelle Sheehan, a Professor of Linguistics at Newcastle University, is syntactician who is interested in structure, meaning, variation and change in monolingual andbilingual contexts, particularly in relation to Romance languages (European and Brazilian Portuguese, Spanish, French, Italian, Galician, and Catalan).
+Michelle Sheehan, a Professor of Linguistics at Newcastle University, is a syntactician who is interested in structure, meaning, variation and change in monolingual andbilingual contexts, particularly in relation to Romance languages (European and Brazilian Portuguese, Spanish, French, Italian, Galician, and Catalan).
 Recently, she has been working with UK secondary school teachers through the Linguistics in MFL project, which she founded with colleagues at Universities of Birmingham, Bristol, Lancaster, and Westminster.
 This project makes the case that linguistics should be part of language teaching for both second language and heritage students.
 Current projects include a cross-linguistic study of causation and perception (with Sonia Cyrino, State University of Campinas, Brazil), a cross-linguistic study of non-finite complementation (with Jutta Hartmann) and a co-creation project funded by Language Acts and Word Making producing linguistics A-level materials (with Alice Corr, Anna Havinga, Jonathan Kasstan, Norma Schifano and Sascha Stollhans).

 Dr. Shailja Sharma